oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 contain the full membership and values of the collection as it exists in the service, as follows:
-- Entities missing in the request that cannot be removed from the collection MUST be represented in the response as either entities or entity references, and MAY be annotated with the term `Core.DataModificationException`, see [OData-VocCore](#ODataVocCore).
+- Entities missing in the request that cannot be removed from the collection MUST be represented in the response as either entities or entity references, and SHOULD be annotated with the term `Core.DataModificationException`, see [OData-VocCore](#ODataVocCore).
 If the target collection is an entity set or containment navigation property, then the value of `failedOperation` MUST be `delete`, otherwise `unlink`.
 - Failed inserts within the request MUST NOT be represented in the response.
-- Failed updates within the request MUST be represented in the response with their current values and MAY be annotated with the term `Core.DataModificationException` with a `failedOperation` value of `update`.
+- Failed updates within the request MUST be represented in the response with their current values and SHOULD be annotated with the term `Core.DataModificationException` with a `failedOperation` value of `update`.
 - Collections within the request MUST also be represented in the response following these same rules.